traceylungahi/Bookstore-App/README.md

-# Project Template: React/Rails API
+# Bookstore App

 ## Description

-This project is scaffolded so that you can build a React frontend and Rails backend together, and easily deploy them to Heroku.
+This is a simple app that depicts a bookstore using a React frontend and Rails backend together, and a postgres server.

+The app includes CRUD operations that enables the user to carry out various actions on the app.
+For example, GET, POST etc.

 ## Requirements